-We are focused on measuring accuracy as you can see in the article A Study of SAP Accuracy. and in the article A Study into John Appleby’s HANA Accuracy.
+We are focused on measuring accuracy, as you can see in the article A Study of SAP Accuracy.
+And in the article A Study into John Appleby’s HANA Accuracy.
 And what we find is that the typical accuracy of SAP and Oracle, Gartner and Forrester, and all the SAP and Oracle consulting firms, as well as the IT media, is extremely low.

 The Information Available for S/4HANA and HANA

 In most cases, the information that flows to customers and vendors about HANA or S/4HANA originates from either high-level executives (often from presentations at conferences like SAPPHIRE, or through paid placements in media entities like ComputerWeekly or Forbes), or through sales reps.
-In both cases, these individuals either don’t know the technical details of HANA and S/4HANA or don’t care what is true or not true.
+In both cases, these individuals either don’t know the technical details of HANA and S/4HANA or don’t care what is true or not accurate.
 They are there to pitch a storyline about HANA and S/4HANA that will maximize the likelihood of people buying HANA and S/4HANA and implementation services.

 There is no alternative for them.

 Examples of Poor Information on S/4HANA and HANA